nehabhargav/Topic_Modelling_Using_LAD_ALgorithm./README.md

 How would world react to the Pandemic of 2020 also called as COVID 19 Pandemic ?
 What would be the most discussed topics amoung people ?
-Could there be any grouping in thoes topics ?
+Could there be any grouping in those topics ?

 The results of this analysis were amazing .And answered all out questions.